 Most brokerage firms these days offer zero-commission trading, meaning you do not have to pay any upfront fees when buying and selling stocks.
 However, certain investments, such as options, index funds, exchange-traded funds (ETFs), and mutual funds may have a small expense ratio.

 On the other hand, buying and selling crypto or withdrawing funds from crypto wallets can incur high transaction and gas fees depending on demand.
-Whenever I buy crypto on Coinbase Pro, for example, I typically get charged anywhere from ~$1-5 depending on traffic at the time for the specific coin and how much I buy.
+Whenever I buy crypto on Coinbase, for example, I typically get charged anywhere from $1 to $5 depending on the traffic at the time for the specific coin and how much I buy.
 Additionally, all transactions are non-reversible and publicly available.
 That means if you make a mistake, you may not be able to recover your crypto.

 5. IPO’s vs. ICO’s